MatteO-Matic/Gunz2-serveremulator/README.md

 ```
 ### Payload
 **1d 00 00 00**<br/>
-first 4 bytes in a normal packet indicates the payload size
+First 4 bytes in a normal packet indicates the payload size

 #### Encrypted
 Packet with encryption flag needs to be decrypted, should include the full payload without the header.